VHS Revival chews through the second instalment of George A. Romero’s seminal undead trilogy

 The shoot itself, filmed over four months in Pittsburgh and Monroeville, Pennsylvania, was something of a ramshackle experience which only seems to add to the aura of chaos and disorder of a society facing total dissolution.
 Romero purportedly used the same stunt dummy throughout filming, while Savini himself would deputise as stuntman, a fact that reduced him to operating from a golf cart for days on end after taking a particularity nasty fall.
 Savini’s friend, the second of the movie’s two stunt volunteers, managed to crash face-first into a ceiling after a badly planned, banner swinging set-piece.
 Extras were each paid twenty dollars for starring in the movie, the gang of pillaging bikers who run roughshod over the living dead actually members of the Pagan’s Motorcycle Club.
 All budget-squeezing decisions for sure, the kind that were needed when members of the zombie cast would go off drinking in a local bar, causing almost $7,000 in damages after stealing a golf cart and crashing into a marble pillar.
 Those were certainly different times.

 All interesting facts that add to the overall experience, but it is those other elements that make Romero’s zombie features so infinitely superior, the kind that lurk cutely beneath the film’s visual embellishments.
-The director’s first undead effort – 1968’s Night of the Living Dead – is notorious for its social commentaries on both racism and the Vietnam War, as well as being the first movie to cast an African American in a leading role.
+The director’s first undead effort, 1968’s Night of the Living Dead is notorious for its social commentaries on both racism and the Vietnam War, as well as being the first movie to cast an African American in a leading role.
 Dawn of the Dead is just as scathing in its political brand of satire, and though the themes of the first movie were perhaps more potent at a crucial time for American culture, those on display here are much more varied, and the movie pulls no punches with its critique of American society as a whole.
 The fact that it masqueraded as a brainless and violent zombie flick that was ‘beneath’ traditional audiences was the biggest irony of all.